 OAuth2.0 custom 2 Legged Security in REST connection: Oracle Integration

-In this article, we will demonstrate how to make the REST connection with the API, which is secured by OAuth2.0.
-We will look at the OAuth Custom Two Legged security policy and how it can be used to integrate with services that are protected using OAuth Client Credentials or OAuth Resource Owner Password Credentials.
+In this article, we will show how to make the REST connection with the REST API, which is secured by OAuth2.0.
+We will look at the OAuth Custom Two Legged security policy and how it can be used to integrate with services that are protected using OAuth Client Credentials or OAuth Resource Owner Password Credentials such as Sharepoint.

 Option